Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Methods

+The EFA block takes as input the current node embeddings and atomic positions.
+To integrate it with MACE, the output is then fused with the node features before being passed into subsequent MACE interaction layers.
+By inserting EFA at configurable points in the message passing stack, the architecture captures long-range geometric dependencies prior to or between equivariant tensor-product updates.
+This design enables the network to blend fast, global spatial awareness with deep local equivariant reasoning, allowing for flexible integration of EFA alongside or in place of conventional MACE message passing without disrupting equivariance or scalability.

-In this implementation, EFA features are combined with the original species embeddings and linearly projected into a refined feature space just before the Allegro tensor product layer (initial invariant scalar latent features in the first MLP only utilize original species embeddings).
+In the Allegro integration, EFA features are combined with the original species embeddings and linearly projected into a refined feature space just before the Allegro tensor product layer (initial invariant scalar latent features in the first MLP only utilize original species embeddings).
 This insertion point ensures that EFA-enhanced node-level information flows into the pairwise feature prediction pipeline of Allegro.
 EFA was initially implemented for MPNNs, however, message passing is not fully required and can be combined with a strictly-local Allegro architecture.